KewbitXMR/haveno-app/README.md

 ## Security

 It's important to note that the **pre-release builds are not intended to be used for any kind of financial transactions** at this time, please read the current licence for this project under the LICENSE.md.
 Additonally, it's recommended to install these builds on disposable phones or Android emulators rather than your main devices, though realistically it should be fine depending on where you live.
 Please be aware that the application automatically routes all traffic through Tor (see [The Tor Project](https://thetorproject.org)) which may be illegal in certain jurisdications.
 It is not possible to use a clearnet daemon, for your security.

+### Orbot Installation

+To ensure all traffic is routed securely through Tor, you must install and activate Orbot on your device:

+1. Download Orbot from the Google Play Store or F-Droid.
+2. Open Orbot and follow the on-screen instructions to activate it.

 ### Network Endorsements